Journalist and Branded Content Producer | various employers including CNN, British Journal of Photography, Delta Airlines Sky magazine, etc

-London is a brilliant springboard for exploration of other cities – a cosmopolitan city 'in the thick of things.'
+London is a brilliant springboard for the exploration of other cities – a cosmopolitan city 'in the thick of things.'
 It can as such fill the impossible role of being all things to all people.
-Each neighborhood is like a compact town or mini-city complete with individual style and character.
+Each neighbourhood is like a compact town or mini-city complete with individual style and character.

 What extra-curricular activities did you participate in that enhanced your time at the University?